 KenshŌ - an "awakening experience"

-In this article, I'll introduce you to two award-winning luxury boutique hotels - both with less than 40 rooms or suites.
+In this article, I introduce you to an award-winning luxury boutique hotel - with less than 40 rooms or suites.
 The name Kenshō comes from Japanese and means something like "the recognition of one's own being."
-So let yourself be inspired in the two Kenshō Hotels Ornos and Psarou, and perhaps discover completely new sides of yourself.
+So let yourself be inspired in the Kenshō Ornos Hotel, and perhaps discover completely new sides of yourself.
 “We are considered one of the best on the Island and we are simply because we run our hotels in accordance with the Zen philosophy and the innate Greek hospitality.In other words: We care.” says Michail Takkos, General Manager at Kenshō.

 KenshŌ Ornos - my little well-being paradise

-So much for the Kenshō Psarou Beach Hotel.
-My favourite, however, is the sister hotel Kenshō Ornos which nestles in the bay of the same name.
+One of my hotel favourites is the Kenshō Ornos Boutique Hotel which nestles in the bay of the same name.
 It's a paradise for those seeking perfect relaxation but who don't want to miss the Mykonos flair.
 Traditional Cycladic building elements of wood and stone form a perfect symbiosis with luxurious, modern materials.
 Renowned international designers (including Patricia Urquiola) have lent a hand here.
 Every day, you will discover a new, unusual design in perfection.

 Opened in 2016, the Kenshō Ornos Hotel has ten suites and 25 rooms in a modern purist style.
 White is the all-dominant color; what an excellent contrast to the primarily azure sky.
 Pure, understated elegance that exudes a lot of casualness.
 I could sit in the open sunset and lounge bar for hours with my laptop, looking out over the pool to the sea.
 Maybe I should move my workspace here altogether?